-- Being knocked over without causing loss of mobility or weapon functionality, except when such knocking causes complete loss of mobility and the robot does not show translational displacement. - 2.
-Direct impacts that do not leave any bending or scratching. - 3.
+1. Being knocked over without causing loss of mobility or weapon functionality, except when such knocking causes complete loss of mobility and the robot does not show translational displacement.

+- 2. Direct impacts that do not leave any bends or scratches. - 3.
 Sparks caused by the opponent's weapon strike. - 4.
 Being thrown into the air without causing any damage.